platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 Place any property you want inside the `data` object of the cURL request.
 This should let you connect to any service that has syslog endpoints.

-Once you've added the service, logs start getting forwarded automatically after the integration has been resolved, which can take up to an hour.
+To start forwarding logs, once you've added the service [trigger a redeploy](../../development/troubleshoot.md#force-a-redeploy).